zc/cimaa/README.rst

 Changes
 *******

-- Added a meta-monitor for dead agents and forgotten global squelches.
+- Added a meta-monitor for dead agents and forgotten squelches.

   This required adding a new meythod to the database API.

+- Added a ``permanent`` flag for squelches intended to hang around indefinitely.
+The meta-monitor doesn't complain about permanent squelches.

+- Replaced the dynamodb-specific squelch script with generic squelch and unsquelch scripts.

 - On monitor timeout, error rather than going critical immediately.
   Timeouts can be intermittent and we don't want to alert in this case.